pyxem/kikuchipy/doc/pattern_processing.rst

     :width: 100%

-    An example pattern before (left) and after (right) averaging with the nearest neighbour patterns in a (3 x 3) Gaussian kernel with :math:`\sigma` = 1.
+    An example pattern before (left) and after (right) averaging with the nearest neighbour patterns in a (3 x 3) Gaussian window with :math:`\sigma` = 1.

-The array of averaged patterns :math:`g(n_{\mathrm{x}}, n_{\mathrm{y}})` is obtained by spatially correlating a kernel :math:`w(s, t)` with the array of patterns :math:`f(n_{\mathrm{x}}, n_{\mathrm{y}})`, here 4D, which is padded with zeros at the edges.
-As coordinates :math:`n_{\mathrm{x}}` and :math:`n_{\mathrm{y}}` are varied, the kernel origin moves from pattern to pattern, computing the sum of products of the kernel coefficients with the neighbour pattern intensities, defined by the kernel size, followed by normalising by the sum of the kernel coefficients.
-For a symmetrical kernel of size :math:`m \times n`, this becomes [Gonzalez2017]_
+The array of averaged patterns :math:`g(n_{\mathrm{x}}, n_{\mathrm{y}})` is obtained by spatially correlating a window :math:`w(s, t)` with the array of patterns :math:`f(n_{\mathrm{x}}, n_{\mathrm{y}})`, here 4D, which is padded with zeros at the edges.
+As coordinates :math:`n_{\mathrm{x}}` and :math:`n_{\mathrm{y}}` are varied, the window origin moves from pattern to pattern, computing the sum of products of the window coefficients with the neighbour pattern intensities, defined by the window shape, followed by normalizing by the sum of the window coefficients.
+For a symmetrical window of shape :math:`m \times n`, this becomes [Gonzalez2017]_

 .. math::